The Best Glaucoma Vitamins

 Which Glaucoma Vitamins Are Safe and Effective?

 Many vitamins that benefit your overall health will also benefit your eyes.
-However, to truly prevent glaucoma, there are a few specific glaucoma vitamins you need to get.
+However, to truly prevent glaucoma, there are a few specific glaucoma vitamins you should add to your routine.
 Although glaucoma vitamins are easy and convenient to take, you can also get these nutrients from your diet.

 1. Antioxidants

 The first group of vitamins for glaucoma are called antioxidants.
 These nutrients are the soldiers fighting off diseases in your eyes.
 They help keep the cells in your eyes and your optic nerve strong.
 The body naturally produces free radicals when it completes important functions, like metabolizing.
 Free radicals are single electrons desperately trying to find another electron to match with.
 This results in oxidative stress, or damage to cells, DNA, and proteins.
-In your eyes, oxidative stress is detrimental to your optic nerve and can contribute to glaucoma.
+Oxidative stress is especially damaging to your optic nerve, contributing to glaucoma development.

 Antioxidants neutralize the free radicals going rampant in your body.
 Thus, they prevent oxidative damage and protect your optic nerve from developing glaucoma and other diseases.
 There are many different types of antioxidants, some of which have additional benefits to the eyes.
 They include glaucoma vitamins C, A, and B.